-Advertising may only be distributed by recognized campus organizations and departments of Louisburg College.
-All materials should be in compliance with college policies and regulations.
+Recognized campus organizations and departments of Louisburg College may only distribute advertising.
+All materials should comply with college policies and regulations.
 All student club and organization must be reviewed, approved, and stamped by the Office of Student Engagement before being posted on campus.
 Advertisement for departments on campus is not required to be approved by the Office of Student Engagement, but departments should follow the posting guidelines and make The Office of Student Engagement aware of your publicity.
 The Office of Student Engagement will stamp one copy of the flyer provided by the requesting student group and that group is requested to keep that copy for their records - subsequent copies for posting should be made from the approved copy.
-If you are advertising electronically an email must be sent to the Director of Student Engagement for approval.
+If you are advertising electronically, an email must be sent to the Director of Student Engagement for approval.